 }

-This code sets the following parameters:
+This code sets just one parameter:

 1 | provider_url : The URL of the IdP, which the preceding code sets to the URL GitHub uses for OIDC. |